- All About Financial Aid

 You can make corrections to your FAFSA on the FAFSA website.
 Your FAFSA provides a "snapshot" of your financial situation on the date you originally signed it, so your corrections must be valid as of that date, not afterward.
 Corrections due to a change in circumstances after filing the FAFSA are done through the college (see below).

-If you submitted the CSS/Financial Aid PROFILE, you cannot submit changes online.
-You must update a hard copy of your Acknowledgement Report and send copies of it to all the colleges on your list.
-Be sure to contact the financial aid offices at your prospective colleges to let them know you have submitted corrections.
+If you submitted the CSS Profile, you cannot submit changes online.
+You must update a hard copy of your Acknowledgement Report or the CSS Profile Form you submitted, and send copies of it to all the colleges on your list.
+Be sure to contact the financial aid offices at your prospective colleges to confirm the process they would like you to follow and to let them know you have submitted corrections.

 Report Financial Changes and New Information to the College